60% of Companies Don't Feel Their Data Being Secure

 There is also a concerning number of businesses employing antiquated data protection strategies where they rely on users to backup their own data.
 Of the companies who employ a company policy instructing user's to backup to either a central server or external hard-drive, 94% have reported that users don't follow policy.
 This then leaves these organization's at massive risk, and further, results in Corporate Governance non-compliance and can mean costly data loss disasters.

+Just over 10% of companies surveyed have reported using a cloud backup solution.
 Most of these businesses have fewer than 100 users.
 37% have employed a secure and automated backup solution, which is the most reliable data protection solution.

-35% of professionals placing the value of their business data at over $10,000 and less than 17% believing their data is worth less than $2,000.
+The perceived value of business data this year was interesting, with 35% of professionals placing the value of their business data at over $10,000 and less than 17% believing their data is worth less than $2,000.
 Clearly, although organizations are falling short of data protection best practice, individuals understand the value of their data.

 0 Comments: